httprb/http/README.md

 This adds the appropriate Accept header for retrieving a JSON response for the given resource.

-Contributing to HTTP
+Contributing to the HTTP gem
 --------------------

-* Fork HTTP on github
+* Fork the HTTP gem on github
 * Make your changes and send me a pull request
 * If I like them I'll merge them
 * If I've accepted a patch, feel free to ask for a commit bit!